STE training Archives | Shufrans TechDocs Home // STE training Archives | Shufrans TechDocs

 *Course fee includes exercises, learning aids, certificate of completion, and 120-day post-training support.

-⁺⁺A group discount is applicable when you have two or more participants registering for the same event.
+⁺⁺A €100 group discount per participant is applicable when two or more participants sign up for the same event.
 Send us your questions: enquiry@shufrans-techdocs.com.

 🏷️ A €210 fee discount is applicable when you also sign up for 🆕 Certified STE Masterclass | Europe Online.